cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Health_Trait_Markers/README.md

 Optimal Selection Trait and Health Mutations
 -----------------

 As mentioned in [my blog post](http://cdwscience.blogspot.com/2019/12/review-of-results-data-from-3-cat-dna.html), there is at least one variant with questionable coverage with ~15x basepaws sequencing that could be validated from Optimal Selection (from the UC-Davis VGL results).
-That was the dilute variant in the MLPH gene.
+That was the dilute variant (d) in the MLPH gene.

 You can also see Bastu's Optimal Selection report [here](https://github.com/cwarden45/Bastu_Cat_Genome/blob/master/Bastu_OptimalSelection_Report.pdf).